BIG-RAT/Object-Info/README.md

 	* WebClip
 	* Wi-Fi

+**Note:** prestages are not queried for objects like packages or profiles.
 <hr>

 **History**

+2022-03-08: Version 1.5.2 - Resolve app hanging due to computerconfigurations being removed.

 2022-01-08: Version 1.5.0 - Add execution frequency to update inventory and trigger searches.
 Add option to view log folder under View menu.
 For Jamf Pro 10.35 and later authenticate using a bearer token generated from the Jamf Pro API.